alirezadir/Machine-Learning-Interviews/src/ml-coding.md

 # <a name="ml-coding"></a> 2.
 ML/Data Coding :robot:
 ML coding module may or may not exist in particular companies interviews.
-The good news is that, there are a limited number of ML algorithms that candidates are expected to be able to code.
+The good news is that, there are only a limited number of ML algorithms that candidates are expected to be able to code.
 The most common ones include:

 ## ML Algorithms
 - K-means clustering ([code](https://colab.research.google.com/drive/1jbBmsNZ1hBUXm-Y2JEeOFhLdYC_UwOYF?usp=sharing))